SirLarion/mtammenpaa/posts/2025-df-media-optimization/content.md

 images and video for use online is discussed along with Creative Commons licenses and — quite relevant for today — the licensing of content to web crawlers that train large language models.
 I'll go through these roughly in the order I worked on them.

 ### Copyright

 The first thing on the list is copyright.
 I'd actually already added a copyright blurb at the footer of my page before we talked about it in class.
 I'd had a vague idea about Creative Commons licenses, but nothing concrete so I went to their site to investigate.
-The CC-BY-NC-SA license tickled my interest for a few reasons.
+The CC-BSY-NC-SA license tickled my interest for a few reasons.

 First, the content I write here is quite personal in nature so the <span><img